meghavi1610/Influencer_Analyses/README.md

+🚀 Social Media Analytics 📊
-🚀 Welcome to our MSBA SMA Assignment #1 Repository! 📊 In this assignment, we explored Social Media Analytics focusing on influencer detection, quantifying influence, and leveraging influencers.
+In this assignment, we explored Social Media Analytics focusing on influencer detection, quantifying influence, and leveraging influencers.
 Here's what you'll find in this repository:

 🔍 Part I - Predicting Influencers: